-Jayne and Anand’s Fairytale Multi-Cultural Wedding at Shangri-La’s Rasa Sentosa Resort & Spa
+Jayne and Anand’s Fairytale Multi-Cultural Wedding at Shangri-La Rasa Sentosa, Singapore

 Anand’s wedding with Jayne definitely lived up to the “happily ever after” fairytale.
-They celebrate their beautiful union with a stunning multi-cultural wedding at Shangri-La Rasa Sentosa’s Resort & Spa.
+They celebrate their beautiful union with a stunning multi-cultural wedding at Shangri-La Rasa Sentosa, Singapore.

 Like all fairytales, it was a Disney-esque love story for Jayne, Programmes and Partnerships at NTU, and Anand, Regional Director at The Walt Disney Company.
 They met at a football game where Anand was playing at and it was love at first sight for the both of them.
-After a beautiful surprise proposal at the Maldives, the couple share and celebrate their union with an intimate and cosy multi-cultural wedding at Shangri-La Rasa Sentosa’s Resort & Spa.
+After a beautiful surprise proposal at the Maldives, the couple share and celebrate their union with an intimate and cosy multi-cultural wedding at Shangri-La Rasa Sentosa, Singapore.

 How did the two of you meet?

 Jayne: At a football game.
 I was in the audience and Anand was playing.
 He was playing as a winger, and he scored a few goals as well.
 Let’s just say I was impressed!
 We were introduced to each other afterwards.

 Anand: I remember it vividly.
 I was playing football that evening when I noticed her sitting in the bleachers with some of our mutual friends.
 It was difficult to focus on the game after that!
 I resolved to get her number by the end of the evening.
 And the rest, as they say, was history!

 It’s love at first sight!
 What drew you to each other and what made you fall in love with your partner?

 Jayne: There was an instant spark.
 Anand has this charm and chivalry about him.
 I feel happy, comfortable, and excited all at the same time whenever I’m with him.